 Users can share their live streaming information in the format of a Mini Program code automatically generated by Tencent Live.
 When followers receive push notifications, they can simply click on the code and subscribe to watch the upcoming live stream.

-In China, 80% of live streamers are women even though they are representing only 20% of the total user base.
+In China, 80% of live streamers are women even though they represent only 20% of the total user base.
 When female users started live streaming, they were essentially receiving huge attention from male users.
-Then, as time passed, many female users are watching live streaming on WeChat.
+Then, as time passed, many female users began watching live streaming on WeChat.

 WeChat initiates live-streaming shopping through its mini-programs